-The Combined Carrier issued to all of its employees a pin commemorating the merger of Alaska and Hawaiian, and is designing a new uniform that will preserve the distinctiveness of each brand's uniform while also creating a common uniform base that will enable employees to work across airline brands during any given period.
-The Combined Carrier is conducting an extensive "listening tour" to ensure it understands employees' uniform needs and incorporates thoughtful improvements to their current uniforms.
+The Combined Carrier has issued its employees a commemorative pin.
+The Combined Carrier is designing a new uniform that will preserve the distinctiveness of each brand's uniform while also creating a common base that will enable employees to work across airline brands during any given period.
+The Combined Carrier is conducting an extensive listening tour to ensure the

+Combined Carrier understands employees' needs and incorporates thoughtful improvements to their current uniforms.